gvwilson/sensibleadventures/bookster/bookster.md

 long-legged stride.
 "Was his jacket magic?" she asked when the bookster finally slowed down enough for conversation.

-"I'm afraid so," the bookster said over his shoulder.
-"Have you seen magic before?"
+"*La*, I'm afraid so," the bookster sighed.
+"And very old.
+Nobody alive would know how to make it."
+He slowed slightly to let her catch up.
+"I apologize---I've never thought to ask if you've seen any before."

 "Sure.
 When Fraederiq---" Erileine swallowed.
 "Fraederiq broke his arm when we were little.
 We were playing dares on a swing rope,